The Razor's Edge: Plot

-Larry has significant spiritual adventures in India and comes back to Paris.
+Larry has spiritual adventures in India and comes back to Paris.
 What he actually found in India and what he finally concluded are held back from the reader for a considerable time until, in a scene late in the book, Maugham discusses India and spirituality with Larry in a café long into the evening.
 He starts off the chapter by saying "I feel it right to warn the reader that he can very well skip this chapter without losing the thread of the story as I have to tell, since for most part it is nothing more than the account of a conversation that I had with Larry.
 However, I should add that except for this conversation, I would perhaps not have thought it worthwhile to write this book."
 Maugham then initiates the reader to Advaita philosophy and reveals how, through deep meditation and contact with Bhagawan Ramana Maharshi, disguised as Sri Ganesha in the novel, Larry goes on to realise God through the experience of samadhi—thus becoming a saint—and in the process gains liberation from the cycle of human suffering, birth, and death that the rest of the earthly mortals are subject to.

 The 1929 stock market crash has ruined Gray, and he and Isabel are invited to live in her uncle Elliott Templeton's grand Parisian house.
 Gray is often incapacitated with agonising migraines due to a general nervous collapse.
 Larry is able to help him using an Indian form of hypnotic suggestion.
-Sophie has also drifted to the French capital, where her friends find her reduced to alcohol, opium, and promiscuity – empty and dangerous liaisons that seem to help her to bury her pain.
+Sophie has also drifted to the French capital, where her friends find her reduced to alcohol, opium, and promiscuity—empty and dangerous liaisons that seem to help her to bury her pain.
 Larry first sets out to save her and then decides to marry her, a plan which displeases Isabel, who is still in love with him.

-Isabel tempts Sophie back into alcoholism with a bottle of "Pertsofka" and she disappears from Paris.
+Isabel tempts Sophie back into alcoholism with a bottle of zubrovka and she disappears from Paris.
 Maugham deduces this after seeing Sophie in Toulon, where she has returned to smoking opium and promiscuity.
 He is drawn back into the tale when police interrogate him after Sophie has been found murdered with an inscribed book from him in her room, along with volumes by Baudelaire and Rimbaud.

 Meanwhile, in Antibes, Elliott Templeton is on his deathbed.
 Despite the fact that he has throughout his life compulsively sought out aristocratic society, none of his titled friends come to see him, which makes him alternately morose and irate.
 But his outlook on death is somewhat positive: "I have always moved in the best society in Europe, and I have no doubt that I shall move in the best society in heaven."